JuliaAI/MLJ.jl/docs/src/adding_models_for_general_use.md

   signature as for supervised models, as in `MLJModelInterface.predict(model, fitresult, Xnew)`.
-A use-case is clustering algorithms that `predict` labels and `transform` new input features into a space of lower-dimension.
+A use-case is clustering algorithms that `predict` labels and `transform` new input features into a space of lower dimension.
 See [Transformers that also predict](@ref) for an example.

 ## Outlier detection models